Simulation

 2. Create a tycho decoder for the protocol state: i.e. implement `TryFromWithBlock` for `ComponentWithState` to your new protocol state.

-Each native protocol should have its own module under `tycho-simulation/src/evm/protocol`.
+Each native protocol should have its own module under `crates/tycho-simulation/src/evm/protocol`.

 ## VM Integration

 To create a VM integration, provide a manifest file and an implementation of the corresponding adapter interface.
-[Tycho Protocol SDK ](https://github.com/propeller-heads/tycho-protocol-sdk)is a library to integrate DEXs and other onchain liquidity protocols into Tycho.
+The [Tycho monorepo](https://github.com/propeller-heads/tycho-indexer) contains the tools to integrate DEXs and other onchain liquidity protocols into Tycho.

 ### Example Implementations <a href="#example-implementations" id="example-implementations"></a>